Hobart Bridge: History

-Plans for a bridge to link the Derwent River's two shores near Hobart date back to 1832.
+Plans for a bridge to link the River Derwent's two shores near Hobart date back to 1832.
 It was not until 1943 that the first bridge was completed, the Hobart floating bridge and lift span.
 The bridge was opened to toll traffic on 22 December 1943 and the collection of tolls continued until midnight on 31 December 1948.
 It was built by the Hobart Bridge Co, being sold to the Government of Tasmania in 1946.

 Soon after its opening a violent storm blew in and damaged a section of the bridge, and to prevent the same happening again, the bridge was anchored to the riverbed in the middle and strengthening cables were added to stiffen the structure.
 After these modifications were completed the lifespan of the bridge was estimated as 21 years.

 The bridge provided much better connection between the eastern and western shores, and consequently development on the eastern shore sped up and became so dense by the mid-1950s that the floating bridge could no longer handle the amount of traffic that was crossing it.
-Congestion became a severe problem, and in the late 1950s the decision was taken to construct a completely new bridge, the Tasman Bridge, which opened in August 1964.
+Congestion became a severe problem.
+It was laid reaching the end of its useful life.
+As such, in the late 1950s the decision was taken to construct a completely new bridge, the Tasman Bridge, which opened in August 1964.

 The floating bridge was closed to traffic on 17 August 1964, and the following day the locking pin was removed and the two concrete sections towed away.
 For several years they were moored, but one of them sank in November 1970, and the council undertook to dispose of them.
 The two halves were cut up and sunk at various locations.

 The lift span was left in situ for some years but in the end it too was demolished.
 Today the only reminders of the bridge are the eastern foot of the lifting section which is still in place, and the preserved locking pin.
 One of the pontoons was sunk at Alonnah, and remains in use as a public jetty.
 Another piece is sunk in Ralphs Bay, in about 40 ft of water.